Disney World Hotel Discounts – Non-Disney Hotels

 As with Priceline, I strongly advise you to do your homework using some of the resources above, so that you know what the going rate is.
 That will help you to evaluate whether the Hotwire price is a good deal.

 If you need both airfare and hotel accommodations, there are some good resources for booking a cheap vacation package that includes both.
 Note that most of them offer the best deals fairly last-minute (typically 2 weeks to 4 months in advance).
 If you are booking really late (3 weeks or less before your departure date) these are especially worthwhile, because sometimes you can buy an entire package (airfare and hotel) for LESS than it would cost to book a last-minute airfare alone!

 - Click here to learn more about the best places to find deals on these packages.

-If you have an iPhone or an Android phone, an app called Hotel Tonight provides VERY last-minute hotel bargains in a number of cities, including Orlando.
+If you have a smartphone or tablet, an app called Hotel Tonight provides VERY last-minute hotel bargains in a number of cities, including Orlando.
 When I say VERY last-minute, I mean “a few hours before you check in.”
-Starting at noon local time, you can book a decent-to-upscale hotel at up to 70% off for that night only (or sometimes up to 5 nights).
+Starting at 9:00 am local time, you can book a decent-to-upscale hotel at up to 70% off for that night only (or sometimes up to 5 nights).
 The reservation is made right on your smartphone, through the app.

 Hotel Tonight is ideal for people who live within driving distance, who are willing to just pack up on the spur of the moment and go for a quick overnight in Orlando.

-- Once you’ve downloaded the app to your phone (use the links above), enter invite code mwaring and you’ll get a $25 credit toward your first booking!
+- Once you’ve downloaded the app to your phone (use the links above), enter invite code sstone63 and you’ll get a $25 credit toward your first booking!